pierrediedhiou/cybersecurity-journey/glossary.md

 - **Disk Image** — A complete copy of all data on a storage device (HDD, SSD).
 Non-volatile — survives system restarts.
 Contains files, media, documents and browsing history
+- **Data Leak** — An incident where confidential information is exposed to unauthorized entities, used for reputational damage or extortion.
+Unlike security breaches, can be unintentional (human error or misconfiguration)
+- **DoS Attack** — Denial of Service attack, where an attacker floods a system, network or application with false requests, exhausting resources and making it unavailable to legitimate users
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system